DAppBoard/dappboard-etl/README.md

 ### Contributors

-This ETL is developped by the [DAppBoard](http://dappboard.com) team and is used there.
+This ETL is developed by the [DAppBoard](http://dappboard.com) team and is used there.
 We're glad to offer our technology to the public so anyone can understand how data are gathered and stored before being displayed.

-We'd like to thanks [Blockchain ETL](https://github.com/blockchain-etl/ethereum-etl) that inspired us and helped us organize data in a easy to understand format and where tools can be used and developed across teams and projects.
+We'd like to thanks [Blockchain ETL](https://github.com/blockchain-etl/ethereum-etl) that inspired us and helped us organize data in an easy way to understand format and where tools can be used and developed across teams and projects.

 ### License